tim273/weather_radio_scripts/README.md

 The Raspberry Pi works very well with Power Over Ethernet (PoE), in the case where you want to put it somewhere where there is no power outlet available or in a closet or somewhere else out of sight.
 You'll need a PoE injector: https://www.amazon.com/TP-LINK-TL-PoE150S-Injector-Adapter-compliant/dp/B001PS9E5I/ and a splitter: https://www.amazon.com/gp/product/B019BLMWWW.
 There are also PoE switches available such as this one: https://www.amazon.com/dp/B01MRO4M73 If you get a PoE switch, you will not need the injector, but will still need the splitter.
 Using PoE will combine the power and ethernet into one cable and you will not need a power supply for the Raspberry Pi.

-Starting with the Raspberry Pi 3 B+ model, there is built in support for PoE with the official PoE hat (https://www.raspberrypi.org/products/poe-hat/ coming soon as of this writing), this would eliminate the need for a splitter and if you have a PoE switch, you could plug your cable directly from the switch to the Raspberry Pi.
+Starting with the Raspberry Pi 3 B+ model, there is built in support for PoE with the official PoE hat (https://www.raspberrypi.org/products/poe-hat/ coming soon as of this writing), this would eliminate the need for a splitter and if you have a PoE switch (see link above), you could plug your cable directly from the switch to the Raspberry Pi.

 ### The Antenna